 Despite the terrible persecution Sharif had fled, his asylum application failed.
 He lost his asylum support allowance and became destitute.
 In desperation, he made a second claim under a different name.
 However, with his fingerprints on file, he was detained at Rugby prison for nine months for making a false claim, after which he was due to be deported.

 Asylum and tragic news of family back home

 Fortunately, with the help of a UK-based cousin and the charitable support of Asylum Aid and Freedom from Torture, Sharif accessed proper legal representation.
 He was released from detention and finally granted asylum in 2005.
 After months of homelessness, he was eventually housed in Tottenham, London.

-Meanwhile, his wife and two sons were murdered in the genocide in Darfur.
+Meanwhile, his wife and two sons were murdered in Sudan’s genocide in Darfur and countrywide persecution and atrocities.
 In his new flat in Tottenham, Sharif showed a photograph of his two sons to a friend: this was all he had left of them, he’d said.

 Life in the UK and second marriage in Darfur

 As Sharif tried to integrate into British life, he faced barrier after barrier.
 He struggled to access English classes and other training.
 He was limited to low-paid, insecure manual labour, working as a panel beater, security guard, warehouse cleaner and Uber driver among other jobs.
 His first application for citizenship was rejected, but Sharif finally became a British citizen in 2013, ten years after he’d arrived.